robinvenables/villadetara.com/content/posts/a-refreshing-time.md

 - "/images/koutalas-beach.jpeg"
 ---

 Deborah and I decided it had been far too long since we had been diving; our last ones were in October 2021!
-Eager to do things correctly, we booked our refresher dives with [Omega Divers][1] for this morning.
+Eager to do things correctly, we booked our refresher dives with [Omega Divers]({{< ref "/reviews/omega-divers" >}} "Omega Divers") for this morning.

 After the mandatory form filling and waiting for the briefing for the Discover Scuba Diving participants to finish, we loaded our kit onto the pickup and boarded the minibus.
 We arrived at Koutalas Beach after about 10 minutes, driving down a very steep, narrow and winding track.
 No goats were harmed on our journey, honest!

 ![Koutalas Beach](/images/koutalas-beach.jpeg)

 The beach is in a delightful bay providing shelter from the breeze and is a definite sun-trap.
 It is made up of large round pebbles and stones and has a very gentle gradient into the water.
 Like many in Crete, it is people in the know who visit, mainly small families with young children and couples.
 And us divers, of course.